Andrew05Kot/ruby-first-lab/README.md

-# Simple parser of Udemy using Ruby and nokogiri library
+# Somple parser of Udemy using Ruby and nokogiri library

 to run this code use `ruby main_application.rb`